CreamR/getFetchs/README.md

-# use it from the last script brand in the HTML file.
+# use it from the lastest script brand in the HTML file.